sauce-archives/help/docs/on-premise/box-setup.md

 <li><a href="#prerequisite">Prerequisite</a></li>
 <li><a href="#installation">Installation</a></li>
-<li><a href="#first-test">Get ready for your first test</a>  </li>
+<li><a href="#first-test">Get ready for your first test</a></li>

-The TestObject Box is the perfect solution, if you don't want to dispense with your own device infrastructure.
+The TestObject Box <!--Is it TestObject box or On-Premise?
+If it's TestObject Box, then we should change the tutorial name.--> is the perfect solution, if you don't want to dispense with your own device infrastructure.
-With the local distribution of our software, not one bit of you app's data will leave your company, while enjoying the full range of <a href="/docs/testing-tools/manual-testing/">Manual testing</a>, as well as automated testing tools, such as <a href="/docs/tools/appium/introduction/">Appium, <a href="/docs/testing-tools/robotium-espresso/introduction/">Espresso or Robotium</a>.
+With the local distribution of our software, not one bit of you app's data will leave your company, while enjoying the full range of <a href="/docs/testing-tools/manual-testing/">Manual testing</a>, as well as automated testing tools, such as <a href="/docs/tools/appium/introduction/">Appium</a>, <a href="/docs/testing-tools/robotium-espresso/introduction/">Espresso or Robotium</a>.

 For further information on your own TestObject Box, please contact <a href="mailto:timo@testobject.eu">Timo Euteneuer</a>.